lomjek/my-Little-Photo-Website/README.md

 - Are the correct owners and permissions set? (php has to be allowed to write into the folder.)
 - Do you have python3 and PIL or pillow installed?
 - Is your php configuration right?
 (Filesize, POST_MAX_SIZE)
+- Add this to the configuration file: __DirectoryIndex index.html index.php main.html main.php__
 - (Is the Firewall and Port Forwarding active?)

 ### This project is licensed under the MIT License.